MislavJaksic/Knowledge-Repository/CICD/GitLab/Docs/CICD/Pipelines/README.md

 ## [Creating and using CI/CD pipelines](https://docs.gitlab.com/ee/ci/pipelines.html)

-Claim: Jenkins doesn't scale, is a plugin hell and has lots of points of failure.
+Claim: Jenkins doesn't scale, is a plugin hell and has many points of failure.

 ### Introduction